Darren-Noortman66/Polynomial-Regression-Machine-Learning-/README.md

 ## How to Develop, Use, and Test the code.

-Firstly, you will need to install an IDE/ IDLE that can run .java files, such as IntelliJ.
+Firstly, you will need to install an IDE/ IDLE that can run .py, such as PyCharm.
 (If you don't have one installed.)
-Once you have the IDE/ IDLE setup, then run the 'Poised.java' file.
-This is the main-driver file for running the program.
+Once you have the IDE/ IDLE setup, then run the 'task_manager.py' file.
+This is the execution file for the program.
 When the file has been opened, then run / execute the program.

-Now that you have the program running, you will have options/ instructions printed on the screen for you.
-Choose amongst these options to work with the program as you wish.
-Each option will provide you with information needed to add/ manipulate projects.
-Be sure to first add a project before trying to manipulate it as this will cause an error.

-To test your input/ code, you can look at the output printed on the screen to see if the information inserted is correct.
+Once the program is executed, a figure will appear dispaying the information gathered by the machine.
+Below this figure you will see controls on how to manipulate the graph.

 ## How you can help